 I will throw in the keto argument to this discussion.
 Just about everyone knows someone who has done or is doing keto.

 The argument comes up “so and so is doing keto and loves it.
 Look how they perform, etc etc”.
 I am not against keto- it has demonstrated some amazing benefits for managing neurological conditions like epilepsy and Parkinsons.

 Going into ketogenesis- using fat over glycogen as the primary fuel source- is something our bodies are designed to do.
 But our bodies are designed to do this in a food shortage when we have to use our reserves.

 Keto is not something we are designed to sustain long term.
-Want the other side of “your friend is doing amazing on keto”- how do we not know he’d be doing even more amazing if he ate some carbs from time to time?
+Want the other side of “your friend is doing amazing on keto”- did you ever think about how amazing he might be doing if he ate some carbs from time to time?
 Just because we can do it doesn’t mean we should.

 Not Getting Enough Sleep